Penguin (film): Development

 In August 2019, it was announced that Keerthy Suresh had signed on an untitled "mystery thriller" film to be produced by Karthik Subbaraj under his banner Stone Bench Films, and directed by debutant Eashvar Karthic.
 The film, which was Stone Bench Films' third production venture, was also produced by Kaarthekeyen Santhanam, Sudhan Sundaram and Jayaram under the banner Passion Studios.
 It was also marked as Keerthy's second female-centric film, after her performance in Mahanati (2018), which received critical acclaim.
 Eashvar wrote the script of the film within a span of 18 days.
 The film was launched as a Tamil and Telugu bilingual; however, the Telugu version was dropped in favor of a dubbed release.

-The film's technical crew members included Santhosh Narayanan as the film's composer, Kharthik Palani was chosen to handle the cinematography, whereas Anil Krish took in charge of editing the film.
-Kharthik Palani assisted Tirru, before making his debut as the cinematographer in the film, he stated the preparation work took around three months, further adding that the fairly limited time allotted for shooting, did help in a cause, despite the unpredictable weather.
+The film's technical crew members included Santhosh Narayanan as the film's composer, Karthik Palani was chosen to handle the cinematography, whereas Anil Krish took in charge of editing the film.
+Karthik Palani assisted Tirru, before making his debut as the cinematographer in the film, he stated the preparation work took around three months, further adding that the fairly limited time allotted for shooting, did help in a cause, despite the unpredictable weather.
 He also experimented with camera angles which he stated that no recent Tamil film has had as many wide shots.